chini5ko/bash/README.md

 # Moving between your File System

 ## $ pwd
-(pwd stand for present working directory)
+(pwd stands for present working directory)
 - Where are you located now?